Discover profiles of the 12 largest wind energy companies in the world and what they do in the renewable energy sector in this informative guide.

 #9 Iberdrola – $32.8 billion

 Spanish conglomerate Iberdrola is the world’s second-biggest producer of wind power and the world’s third-largest electricity company.
-It has subsidiaries in countries that include the United Kingdom, United States, Nigeria, Brazil, Mexico, and Portugal.
+It has subsidiaries in countries that include the United Kingdom, the United States, Nigeria, Brazil, Mexico, and Portugal.
 It owns and maintains large inshore and offshore wind farms in the UK, US, and Spain.
 New offshore wind energy installations are in progress in the Baltics.

 Summary points